 High levels of continual stress has also been linked to serious health consequences such as cardiovascular disease, diabetes and cancer.
 Also, depending on what kind of challenge we are facing, waiting a long time before addressing it could make it more difficult to overcome in the long run.

 Which Mental Health Professional should I see?

 Each of these branches have specialities within them.
-For example, a professional may focus on a specific age group (children, adolescents, adults or elderly), a field such as education or family or a traumatic events.
+For example, a professional may focus on a specific age group (children, adolescents, adults or elderly).
+Or a field such as education, family or a traumatic event.

 - Psychiatrists are medical doctors who have specialised in diagnosing, treating and preventing mental illnesses.
 In addition to possibly prescribing medication, they may refer you to a psychologist for psychotherapy (talking therapy).

 - Psychologists focus on diagnosing and treating mental, emotional and behaviour problems.
 They develop treatment plans, provide counselling and usually meet regularly with someone to help them cope with problems and practically adjust habits or behaviour through psychotherapy.
 Psychologists might refer you to a psychiatrist, if medication is necessary.

 - Counsellors (called Registered Counsellors in South Africa) provide short term support, usually in the cases of trauma.
 They provide psychological screening and intervention for the purposes of aiding better functioning.
 If necessary, they can refer you to an appropriate specialist.

 - Social Workers provide support for individuals and families during difficult periods.
 They focus on assessing circumstances to improve outcomes of people’s lives.
 They also assist with implementing measures to safeguard vulnerable people from harm by taking on an advocate and guiding role.